Why and how to make a decision tree

 What’s a decision tree?

-In essence, a decision tree is just a spicy flowchart.
+In essence, a decision tree is a type of flowchart.
 There are three parts to a decision tree:

 The root node is the ultimate decision you’re trying to make.
 Each leaf node is a refining question.
 Branches connect everything to show the flow from questions to answers.